 He also has made many private visits to St. Vincent patients and families, participated in children's holiday parties, and served as a spokesman for child health and safety initiatives, the hospital said.

-The announcement came one day before the Colts'
+The announcement came one day before the Colts' season-opening game

 against the New Orleans Saints.